-Feeling overworked?
+Feeling stressed?
 You’re not alone.
 The good news — you can take steps to start feeling better.

 What is burnout?

-“Symptoms of burnout can be similar to those of anxiety and depression,” she says.
+“Symptoms of burnout can be similar to those of anxiety and depression,” says Kylie McColligan-Oleski, PsyD, director of adult integrated services in the psychiatry department at Geisinger.
 “That’s why it can be important to get professional help if you are struggling in your day-to-day activities.”

 Feeling burned out doesn’t happen overnight.
-Researchers say some personality types are more susceptible to feeling overworked, like high achievers.
-Some of the telltale symptoms of burnout include:
+Researchers say some personality types are more likely to feel overworked, like high achievers.
+Some telltale symptoms of burnout include:

 - Mental and physical exhaustion